shaoyuca/FrictGAN/README.md

 usage: python FrictGAN.py

-Please cite our paper as: Cai, Shaoyu, et al. "FrictGAN: Frictional Signal Generation from Fabric Texture Images using Generative Adversarial Network."
-In ICAT-EGVE2020 - International Conference on Artificial Reality and Telexistence and Eurographics Symposium on Virtual Environments.
-The Eurographics Association, 2020.
+Please cite our paper as: @inproceedings {ve.20201254, booktitle = {ICAT-EGVE 2020 - International Conference on Artificial Reality and Telexistence and Eurographics Symposium on Virtual Environments}, editor = {Argelaguet, Ferran and McMahan, Ryan and Sugimoto, Maki}, title = {{FrictGAN: Frictional Signal Generation from Fabric Texture Images using Generative Adversarial Network}}, author = {Cai, Shaoyu and Ban, Yuki and Narumi, Takuji and Zhu, Kening}, year = {2020}, publisher = {The Eurographics Association},
+ISSN = {1727-530X},
+ISBN = {978-3-03868-111-3},
+DOI = {10.2312/egve.20201254}
+}